 If you know you’ll be ascending or going cross-country, keep your goggles stowed in your pocket until you get to the downhill and use a pair of sunglasses or maybe even stash an extra lens or two so you can swap out the foggy goggles when you need to.

 Other considerations in what you wear are the fabric type.
 Ensure whatever you have on your face or head is breathable, moisture-wicking, and well-ventilated.
 If it traps in the moisture, you’re gonna get foggy goggles!
 My go-to choices for covering my face and neck are thin polyester gaiters for warmer weather and wool balaclavas for colder weather:

 If you can keep the temperature inside your goggles similar to your body temperature, the humidity won’t condense as easily.
 You can do this by putting your goggles on before you get out in the cold and keeping them on the whole time you’re out.
 If you take them off, you may wish you hadn’t.
 The changes in temperature will cause condensation and foggy goggles in no time.

 Tip 4 – treat your lenses right

 There are many products you can buy that are meant to prevent foggy goggles.
 These work with varying degrees of success, but are typically better than not treating the lenses at all.
-These products come in wipe form, spray form, and other forms.
+These products come in wipe form and spray form as well as other forms.
 I haven’t used many of them, but the wipes seem generally easier to use.
-You can also use baby shampoo, Cat Crap, Pledge, or my personal favorite – saliva.
+You can also use baby shampoo, Pledge, Cat Crap, or my personal favorite – saliva.
 Yes, spit works just as well as anything I’ve tried and is free and always available.
-Whatever you use to treat them, just do it before you head out in the cold and be sure to get the goggles clean, clear, and dry after applying the lens treatment.
+Whatever you use to treat them, just do it before you head out in the cold, and be sure to get the goggles clean, clear, and dry after applying the lens treatment.

 Tip 5 – don’t block the vents